 This horse has a half-face and saddle patch remaining.

 Tips for creating borders on trace clips

-- This something could be a saddle pad, a piece of baling twine, your horse’s anatomy, or even a stiff piece of something.
+- This could be a saddle pad, a piece of baling twine, your horse’s anatomy, or even a stiff piece of something else.
 The goal is to give you a visual and a guide to run your clippers up against.

 Cut a guiding line

 - Once you have something to clip up against, grab a pair of trimmers with the blade set to #40.
 Hold these trimmers like a pencil and carve out a line.
-This line is your border, and it gives you a visual place to stop clipping.
+This line is your border, giving you a visual place to stop clipping.

 Have a friend help you

 - It’s tricky to hold your template and clippers simultaneously, so bride or blackmail your barn friends to help you line things up.

 - If this is your first time clipping lines and borders on your horse, practice in an area you know will be clipping away.
 Mess-ups erase away.

 - If there was ever a time to use fresh blades on a ridiculously clean horse, this is it.